 Asymmetry can make us comfortable.
-One side of the body shouldn’t get all the fun.
+But one side of the body shouldn’t get all the fun.
 Remember, both breasts are loaded with nerve endings.
 Try putting a hand on either breast while kissing.
 If you want to mix things up, use your mouth on one breast while your hand massages the other.
 Don’t be afraid to switch it up.

-Pay Attention Them During Sex
+Pay Attention To Them During Sex

 We have a tendency to focus on the genitals and only the genitals during sex.
 But that robs us of our ability to have an even more intense experience.
 There are plenty of positions that make it easy to cater to the breasts during sex.
 Missionary is one.
-Cowgirls is another.
+Cowgirl is another.
 Next time you go to grab her by the waist during sex, try to aim a little further north.

 Depending on how much your partner enjoys having her breasts stimulated, you might think about bringing in some accessories into the bedroom.
 Placing an ice cube on and around your partner’s breasts can deliver a unique sensation to the area.
 If she’s not into cold things, thinking about using a vibrator on her nipples.
 Just because they’re marketed towards the genitals doesn’t mean they have to stay there.
 The point is: there’s something out there for everyone.